lona-web-org/lona/doc/content/index.rst

 Lona comes with a Javascript based browser library that speaks a specialized protocol with the backend.
-This protocol specifies messages like "hey frontend, please show $HTML" and "hey backend, someone clicked on node XY".
+This protocol specifies messages like "hey frontend, please show $HTML" and "hey backend, someone clicked on node XY"
+{{ link('end-user-documentation/basic-concept.rst', 'read more') }}